Projects under consideration for next year's budget include

 - hopscotch and other game stencils on the Church Street sidewalk

 - permanent display of a set of small-scale artworks

 - a privately managed Wine Walk

 - a "Before I Die" public chalkboard

-Sidewalk games were added on sidewalk in front of Prohibition Chicken and Twister Root: Hopscotch (traditional) - Alphabet Snake - Hop Balance Jump - Mirror Me - "Psychedelic Orb" Hopscotch - Footprints (adult, child, dog)
+Sidewalk games were added on sidewalk in front of Seven Mile Cafe and Twister Root: Hopscotch (traditional) - Alphabet Snake - Hop Balance Jump - Mirror Me - "Psychedelic Orb" Hopscotch - Footprints (adult, child, dog)